 Digital Switzerland Strategy

 The Digital Switzerland Strategy sets the guidelines for Switzerland’s digital transformation (see Ordinance on the Coordination of the Digital Transformation and ICT Steering in the Federal Administration).
-It is binding for the Federal Administration and serves as an orientation for all other stakeholders involved in digitalisation.
+It is binding for the Federal Administration and serves as a guide for all other stakeholders involved in digitalisation.

 Vision